johnedgarbaker/ncaa_tourney_predictor/README.md

  a team wins games in the NCAA tournament
 #    Why the project is useful:
 People love March Madness, and individuals with a rooting interest put time and effort into choosing the right teams.
-While there will always be luck and chance in these games, better predictions can help
+While there will always be luck and chance in these games, better predictions can help.
+As an aside, after the tournament finished, this model would have found three of the four teams to make the final four.
 #    How users can get started with the project:
 Much of the project is cleaning and tidying code.
 This project pushes data from the past three years into a common dataframe, allowing for more data to analyze.
 There is the beginning of analysis, but more work to do.